Nighthawks poster

 The inciting incident occurs at 11 minutes when Wulfgar arrives in New York City.
 The international terrorist threat comes to their doorstep, making their street cop skills suddenly inadequate for what's coming..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to DaSilva and Fox officially join ATAC and begin counter-terrorism training under Hartman, actively choosing to enter the unfamiliar world of international terrorism despite their reluctance., moving from reaction to action.
+This reveals the protagonist's commitment to DaSilva and Fox officially join ATAC and begin counter-terrorism training under Hartman, actively choosing to enter the unfamiliar world of international terrorism despite their reluctance., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Wulfgar takes hostages on the Roosevelt Island tram.
 Fox is seriously wounded during the confrontation.
-Whiff of death as DaSilva's partner nearly dies and the operation falls apart., illustrates the protagonist at their lowest point.
+Whiff of death as DaSilva's partner nearly dies and the operation falls apart., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 DaSilva synthesizes Hartman's methodical approach with his own street instincts.
 Breakthrough intelligence reveals Wulfgar's next target.
 He's ready to face the terrorist on his own terms., demonstrating the transformation achieved throughout the journey.